10mm, 1/150 or N guage

 Artists have traditionally sculpted figures using an armature, this frame supports and defines the size of the figure from the start as material is added.
 Modelmakers working on a range miniature figures will tend to use a few basic armatures to maintain consistency across the range, these are normally defined by the height from the foot to the eye: 6mm, 10mm, 15mm, 25mm, 28mm and so on.

-When designing models at this scale features need to be exaggerated for practical and aesthetic reasons, too thin and they would not cast or would break too easily, too fat and they look unrealistic.
+When designing models at this scale some features need to be exaggerated for practical and aesthetic reasons.
+If features are too thin and they become fragile and hard to cast.
+Features we need to regonise such as weapons look unrealistic.
 There are 3 basic tests; 1.Height, 10mm foot to eye 2.
 Castability v accuracy, do they look like they would fit in the vehicles 3.
 Can you recognise their Nationality and role with the naked eye.

 Vehicles are easier, they are 1/150 or approximately British N gauge.
 This means there is a lot of affordable scenery availabe from model railway suppliers.